 • Not completing community service

-If you face a probation violation charge, contact the Law Offices of Matthew Marin for a free initial consultation.
-Highly-skilled criminal defense lawyer, Matthew Marin, regularly defends individuals charged with violating the terms and conditions of their probation.
+If you face a probation violation charge, contact the Marin, Barrett, and Murphy Law Firm for a free initial consultation.
+Highly-skilled criminal defense lawyers Kensley Barrett and Stefanie Murphy regularly defends individuals charged with violating the terms and conditions of their probation.

 Call now to speak directly with a skilled